nzn1/TimesheetNextGen/README.txt

 The installation and upgrade scripts have been enhanced a little bit, and the web based installation script has been greatly enhanced.

+Administrators are now able to change their "contextUser" and make entries or edit entries on behalf of users.

+User status field has been changed so users can now become "inactive", instead of just deleting the user and all their time enties.
+Inactive users will only show up for managers, and then they will show up in red.

 	 <<<<<<<<<<<<<<<<<<<<<<<*>>>>>>>>>>>>>>>>>>>>>
 Version 1.4.1 notes: